Toffifee

-First sold in West Germany in 1983, Toffifee were marketed as a product "for the whole family".
+First sold in West Germany in 1973, Toffifee were marketed as a product "for the whole family".
 By 2016, Toffifee were being sold in over 100 countries.
-In the United States, Toffifee is marketed with an alternative spelling of "Toffifay" and a white package design.
+In the United States, Toffifee is marketed with a different spelling "Toffifay" and a white package design.
 Elsewhere in the world, including in Canada and Europe, the brand retains its original spelling and brown box design.